 Founded in the wake of the 9/11 attacks with the goal of pushing an aggressive "war on terror" in the Middle East and a hawkish "pro-Israel" line in Washington, the Foundation for Defense of Democracies (FDD) is a neoconservative think tank that claims to defend democratic countries from "radical Islamism."
 It is the successor organization of a group called EMET, an education initiative founded earlier in 2001 as part of an effort to gain support for Israel's response to the Palestinian Intifada and to diminish public outcry against Israeli actions.

-Today, FDD's experts are leading advocates of a U.S. military strike on Iran, tougher sanctions over Tehran's nuclear enrichment program, U.S. intervention in Syria's civil war, and one-sided U.S. support for Israel in the Israeli-Palestinian conflict.
+Today, FDD's experts are leading advocates of U.S. military intervention in Iran and Syria, promote overturning the comprehensive July 2015 nuclear deal on Iran's nuclear program, and advocate one-sided U.S. support for Israel in the Israeli-Palestinian conflict.

 Partisan or Nonpartisan?